blues/app-accelerators/valve-monitor/README.md

 <!-- TODO: Final image of the build -->

-With the hardware assembled you next need to get the project’s firmware running on your device.
+With the hardware assembled, you next need to get the project’s firmware running on your device.

 ## Firmware